 Moving around the house and shoes

 The Americans and the Germans both pull off their street shoes at the entry point and change into slippers they use within the house.
-However, the Americans commonly workaround with socks or barefoot while indoors.
+However, the Americans commonly work around with socks or barefoot while indoors.
 This is not generally acceptable in Germany where people are expected to move around in slippers always.
 Provision for guests is also made by Germans so that visitors can have slippers they can change into and use to move around the house.
-We can learn from the German to always keep our feet protected even while indoors.
+We can learn from the Germans to always keep our feet protected even while indoors.

 Selling a house